Fast estimation of Kendall's Tau and conditional Kendall's Tau matrices under structural assumptions: Application to Real Data

 Following the elliptical assumption, we can now obtain covariance matrix estimates from each of the Kendall's tau matrix estimates.
 Subsequently, we can compute nonparametric estimates of the density generator for each of these inputs.
 To this end, we make use of the function \texttt{EllDistrEst} from the \texttt{ElliptCopulas} package \cite{ElliptCopulas} which implements Liebscher's procedure \cite{liebscher}.

 For the density generator estimation we require a complete data set with no missing values.
 As such, the interval on which we estimate the density generator will be chosen as shorter (01 June 2016 to 30 June 2017).
 The kernel function will be chosen as the Epanechnikov kernel.
-Further we use Silverman’s rule of thumb for bandwidth selection to estimate elliptical density generators~\cite{pimenova2012semi}, which for a sample size of $n$ is given by
+Choice of tuning parameters in this setting is discussed in \cite{ryan2024choice}.
+For simplicity, we use Silverman’s rule of thumb for bandwidth selection to estimate elliptical density generators~\cite{pimenova2012semi}, which for a sample size of $n$ is given by

 where